 wash (or air) one's dirty linen (or laundry) in public

-informal (of an individual or a member of an organization) discuss or argue about one’s private affairs in public.Example sentences
+- informal (Of an individual or a member of an organization) discuss or argue about one’s private affairs in public.Example sentences

 wash one's hands of

-disclaim responsibility for: the social services washed their hands of his daughterOriginally with biblical allusion to Matt.
+- Disclaim responsibility for: the social services washed their hands of his daughterOriginally with biblical allusion to Matt.
 27:24More example sentences

 wash something down